soobinrho/deploy-nsustain.com/README.md

 The script allows you to use facility/priority-based filters inside the expression.
 On the other hand, property-based filters are not recommended here.

-In addition, we can use templates as such:
+We can use templates as such:

 ```
 template(name=”exampleTemplate” type=”list”) {